Robert Highmore, Partner

-Robert is a Founder member and past Chair of the Property Litigation Association and founder Chair of the Commercial Real Estate Legal Association.
-He is a Liveryman of the Worshipful Company of Chartered Surveyors and a Governor of St Olaves Grammar School, Orpington.
+Robert is a founder member and past Chair of the Property Litigation Association and a member and past founder Chair of the Commercial Real Estate Legal Association.
+He is a Liveryman of the Worshipful Company of Chartered Surveyors and a a Trustee of St Olave’s & St Savoiur’s Schools Foundation.

 Robert is admitted to practise in England and Wales.